Skip to content

 Read more: What Happened to LG’s Smartphones

 These models have not received new Android versions or security patches since 2023.
-However, LG’s update servers have remained online so users could still install the last available updates.
+However, LG’s update servers remain online so users can still install the last available updates.

 Complete Withdrawal from the Smartphone Market

-But as of today, that is also over, as LG is completely shutting down the update servers.
+As of today, that too is ending, as LG is completely shutting down the update servers.
 LG previously advised users to install the latest available software version on their devices before the deadline.

 There are only a few hours left for this.
 Those who miss this opportunity will have to forgo updates entirely in the future.
 The shutdown also affects the PC software LG Bridge.
 This application was used not only for installing software updates but also for backing up and restoring data on LG smartphones.